Left Ventricular False Aneurysm

 Transthoracic echocardiography is often the first study obtained.
 Findings consistent with a left ventricular false aneurysm include a sharp discontinuity of endocardium into the aneurysm sac and an orifice-to-false aneurysm diameter ratio of more than 0.5.[1]
 Echocardiography may also show a connection between the aneurysm and the ventricular pouch, and color flow Doppler can show the systolic flow of blood from the ventricle to the aneurysm.

 Computed tomography will depict the heart wall's abrupt ending at the aneurysm's boundary.
-Computed tomography is instrumental in redoing cardiac surgeries as it offers higher quality noninvasive angiography of native coronary arteries and bypass grafts important in the surgical management of false aneurysm patients.
-Intraoperative transesophageal echocardiography can show lesion location, dimensions, thrombus presence, and other cardiac structures' involvement.[1]
-It can also demonstrate the bidirectional turbulent blood flow through the orifice between the left ventricle and the aneurysm sac.[9]
-A chest X-ray can show an abnormal mediastinal contour with a bulge on the lateral or posterior aspect of the heart.[2][11]
-In rare instances, chronic left ventricular false aneurysms can calcify and be picked up on an X-ray.
+Computed tomography is instrumental in redoing cardiac surgeries as it offers higher quality noninvasive angiography of native coronary arteries and bypass grafts, which are important in the surgical management of false aneurysm patients.
+Intraoperative transesophageal echocardiography can show lesion location, dimensions, thrombus presence, and involvement of other cardiac structures.[1]
+This can also demonstrate the bidirectional turbulent blood flow through the orifice between the left ventricle and the aneurysm sac.[9]
+A chest x-ray can show an abnormal mediastinal contour with a bulge on the lateral or posterior aspect of the heart.[2][11]
+In rare instances, chronic left ventricular false aneurysms can calcify and be picked up on an x-ray.
 Electrocardiograms can depict vague variations and inversion of T waves in inferior or lateral leads.[1]

 Treatment / Management

 The only definitive treatment for left ventricular false aneurysms is surgery.
 The goal is to exclude the aneurysmal segment and restore left ventricular size and shape.
 Median sternotomy is the preferred approach.
 Full cardiopulmonary bypass is instituted, and aortic cross-clamping is necessary.
 The literature has published several repair techniques, but all aim to exclude the aneurysmal sac and restore normal left ventricular geometry.
 One method of patch repair is described here.
 The aneurysm wall is incised, and any indwelling thrombus is aspirated and evacuated.
 The tissue is debrided back to the healthy myocardium.
 The myocardial defect is then measured, and a Dacron patch cut to approximately 2 to 3 cm larger than the diameter of the defect.
-This patch is then sutured in place to cover the defect.
+This patch is then sutured to cover the defect.
 Interrupted pledgeted mattress sutures are placed through the healthy myocardium and the patch.
-It is essential to ensure large, generous bites of healthy tissue.
+Ensuring large, generous bites of healthy tissue is essential.
 The Dacron patch is lowered into place and secured.
 A second layer of running suture can be placed to aid with hemostasis.

 Percutaneous embolization can be a consideration in non-surgical candidates.
 This method is contraindicated in cases of active endocarditis or a thrombus in the left atrium.
 Right and left heart catheterization is performed to evaluate the pressures inside the heart, and the left ventriculogram checks the anatomy and wall motion of the left ventricle.
 A catheter is inserted through the femoral incision and progresses to the left atrium, where a guide catheter is used to target the false aneurysm.
 Embolization coils are led into the false aneurysm sac and neck, or the communication site between the left ventricle, and the false aneurysm is closed off with an Amplatzer vascular plug.[13]

-Regular follow up evaluations to monitor the progression of false aneurysms are important.[14]
-Small-scale studies have shown that asymptomatic patients with an incidental diagnosis of false aneurysms with small aneurysm size (less than 3 cm) and patients unfit for surgery are manageable medically.[9]
-Patients should be on an appropriate treatment plan receiving beta-blockers, angiotensin-converting enzyme (ACE) inhibitors, and anti-platelets and/or anticoagulants to reduce the risk of clot formation.[15][16]
+Regular follow-up evaluations are important to monitor the progression of false aneurysms.[14]
+Results from small-scale studies have shown that asymptomatic individuals with an incidental diagnosis of false aneurysms with small aneurysm size (less than 3 cm) and patients unfit for surgery are manageable medically.[9]
+Patients should be on an appropriate treatment plan receiving beta-blockers, angiotensin-converting enzyme (ACE) inhibitors, and anti-platelets or anticoagulants to reduce the risk of clot formation.[15][16]
 In patients awaiting surgical management, anti-impulse therapy requires optimization.
 ACE inhibitors reduce stress by decreasing the afterload, which is the key to preventing aneurysm rupture.

 Differential Diagnosis